 At the same time, this can feel like a kind of tyranny— that I MUST accomplish a lot, and if not, it could mean that I failed in some way— ethically or morally by being lazy.
 (Usually, these feelings are really vague and fuzzy, just under the surface and unconscious, yet permeating everything.
 When I really start spelling out this if/then logic, it doesn’t hold up.
 But so it goes.)

 But what if I’m tired?
 What if I’m not feeling well?
 Well, I already made the list of what needs to be done today, so time to get cracking!
 And if it turns out that I am not able to do all of those things on this list?
 Perhaps the list for the day wasn’t even realistic?
 Now it’s time for me to feel guilty about what I didn’t accomplish.
 Add those tasks to the long list for tomorrow.
 Writing this out, it seems so sad.
 What an inescapable, unsustainable rat race.

 And yet... my default way of doing things doesn’t feel so wise either.
 That feeling of never being able to get quite enough done (because you can never get it ALL done) puts a bit of a dark cloud over life.
 It robs some of the joy.
-It’s unsustainable, and because it’s unsustainable, it eventually breaks down and I turn to food or excessive phone use-- something to distract me and numb me from the painful fact that I can’t get the whole list done at once, and that I need to rest.
+It’s unsustainable, and because it’s unsustainable, I eventually turn to food or excessive phone use— something to distract me and numb me from the painful fact that I can’t get the whole list done at once, and that I need to rest.

 So clearly a different approach is needed.
-What we eventually came to was this: yes, accomplishments are good, and yes, I value accomplishing things.
-It will do no good for now to deny the value of accomplishment.
-But (and this felt revolutionary) what if I expand the idea of what accomplishment means?
+What my therapist and I eventually came to was this: yes, accomplishments are good, and yes, I value accomplishing things.
+It will do no good to try deny the value of accomplishment.
+But (and this felt revolutionary!) what if I expand the idea of what accomplishment means?